Keenus/Game-Fight-Model/README.md

 It's a fight model for my browser game project.
-I will add this game for as public repo soon.
+I will add this game as public repo soon.

 Take a look on this app on: https://keenus.github.io/Game-Fight-Model/